Teo-T64/ml-app_2/README.md

 - Found that **steps,workout intensity,water & calories intake,age,BMI...** had more impact than other features.
 - Identified key differences between **high & low performance** groups.

+I'm a beginner in the field of machine learning & data science so suggestions on code improvements or fixes are welcome!